li-clutter-org/genericwindows/README.md

 Load Impact can be used from any command line or scripting environment capable of doing http REST calls.

-Using our robust and extensible APIs you can integrate Load Impact’s world-leading performance testing platform into your automated TeamCity build and test process.
+Using our robust and extensible APIs you can integrate Load Impact’s world-leading performance testing platform into your automated build and test process.

 Load Impact covers your back with everything you need for Web, API and application performance testing.
 And test scripting is simple.